-Having open dialogue with teams and ensuring teams are supported is a crucial first step in creating the right culture for mental health and wellbeing welfare.
+Having an open dialogue with teams and ensuring managers are supported is a crucial first step in creating the right culture for mental health and wellbeing welfare.
 There are foundations and charities providing free resources and support to employees.
 Managers can also ensure a work / life balance for employees to help reduce work related stress.

 Anticipate issues and address them with teams and employees.
-This is more effective than waiting for employees to come to you and you having to be reactive.
+This is more effective than waiting for employees to come to you and having to be reactive.

 Collaborate with other team managers to get insight into how they are managing their staff and find solutions that would work with HR for example having a sports and social club that is run by the staff for the staff – this helps make work a meaningful place to work, somewhere friendships are formed and not just where business is done.
-This can really help engagement amongst the staff but allow employees to look forward to key social dates – as well as improve collaboration across different departments.
+This can really help engagement amongst the staff and allow employees to look forward to key social dates – as well as improve collaboration across different departments.

 Achieving a holistic, inclusive wellbeing strategy, that incorporates mental health, is a challenge that many employers grapple with.
 Becky Thoseby, Department for Transport’s Group Head of Wellbeing asked employees to define what wellbeing means to them - creating a person-centred approach to make wellbeing truly inclusive.